 \section{Light curves}

-The main text of this manuscript presents statistical properties of light-curves from MAD simulations with different spin values.
-Figures~\ref{fig:lc_MADa0} through~\ref{fig:lc_MADa9} present light-curves of individual zero and prograde models for the default viewing angle $i=160$ deg.
-Here in addition to 86 and 229~GHz we also show light-curves at 690~GHz for visual comparison.
+The main text of this manuscript presents statistical properties of light curves from MAD simulations with different spin values.
+Figures~\ref{fig:lc_MADa0} - \ref{fig:lc_MADa9} present light curves of individual zero and prograde models for the default viewing angle $i = 160^\circ$.
+Here in addition to 86 and 229 GHz we also show light curves at 690 GHz for visual comparison.